Tormak9970/Svunes/README.md

 # Frequently Asked Questions

-**Q: Does Tunistic report metrics or track anaylitics?**
+**Q: Does Svunes report metrics or track anaylitics?**
 No, everything stays on your device.
 The only tracking the app does is when songs have been played (for the History feature).
 This can be disabled in settings if you don't like it.

 **Q: It says this is an offline music player, why does it need wifi for some features?**
 The Album Info and Cover lookup require internet by nature, and are useful when trying to edit albums/songs.

 # Translations
-If you're native language (or a language you speak) is not currently supported, please consider contributing to Tunistic's translations!
-You can help by heading to [https://crowdin.com/project/tunistic](https://crowdin.com/project/tunistic) and submitting translations.
+If you're native language (or a language you speak) is not currently supported, please consider contributing to Svunes's translations!
+You can help by heading to [https://crowdin.com/project/svunes](https://crowdin.com/project/svunes) and submitting translations.
 If a language is not listed there, please submit a GitHub issue and I will add it asap.

 # Acknowledgements